 Cassandra Hernandez obtained her Bachelor of Arts in Political Science with a minor in Criminal Justice from the University of Texas at El Paso (UTEP) in 2010.
 Later, she obtained her Master of Public Administration (MPA) with a concentration in Public Policy and Management in 2013, also from UTEP.
 As a graduate student, Cassandra helped re-establish the Master of Public Administration Student Association (MPASA) and served as president of MPASA for approximately 2 years.

 Family and Community

 Cassandra was born and raised in El Paso Lower Valley.
 She is a graduate of Bel Air High School in 2005 and attended the Riverside Vocational program.
 Cassandra is the middle child of five children.
 Cassandra’s mother is Norma Alvarado Chavez and Step Father Ricardo Chavez.

-Cassandra has two children Weylin Brown and Betty Brown.
-Cassandra is a proud Home Owner in the Rosedale Neighborhood area.
-Cassandra served as the President and Vice President of the Rosedale Neighborhood Association from 2014 to 2017.
+Cassandra has two loving children Weylin Brown and Betty Brown.
+Cassandra is a proud homeowner in the Rosedale Neighborhood, where she also served as the President and Vice President of the Rosedale Neighborhood Association from 2014 to 2017.